syncfusion-content/xamarin-docs/Xamarin/SfAccordion/Getting-Started.md

 ## Launching the accordion on each platform

-To use the accordion inside an application, each platform application must initialize the accordion renderer.
+To use the accordion in an application, each platform application must initialize the accordion renderer.
 This initialization step varies from platform to platform and is discussed in the following sections:

 ### Android